Mac Won't Accept Password After Update? Here's the Fix

 Relax!
 In this post, you will learn 6 effective methods to solve this annoying problem!
 Keep reading!

-Why Is My Mac Not Accepting My Password?
+Why Isn't My Mac Accepting My Password?

-- You have forgotten your password but believe the password you entered is true.
+• You have forgotten your password, but believe the password you entered is true.

-How to Fix Mac Not Accepting Password
+How to Fix the "Mac Not Accepting Password" Error

-After figuring out the main reasons for "Mac won't accept passwords", it's time to learn some helpful fixes.
-Find them in the following sections.
+After identifying the main reasons why your Mac won’t accept the password, it’s time to explore some helpful fixes.
+You’ll find them in the sections below.

 1. Check Caps Lock